sparkplug/mtn-momo-api-documentation/docs/api-description/README.md

 ```
 ### GET API User Details

-Its possible to fetch API user details such as Call Back Host.
-However its not possible to fetch the API key.
+It is possible to fetch API user details such as Call Back Host.
+However, it is not possible to fetch the API key.

 Provider shall be required to generate a new Key should they lose the existing one.

 <img :src="$withBase('/get_apiuser_details.png')" alt="Get API User Details">

-a) The Provider sends a GET /provisioning/v1_0/apiuser/{APIUser} request to Wallet platform.
+a) The Provider sends a GET `{baseURL}/apiuser/{APIUser}` request to Wallet platform.

 b) The Provider specifies the API User in the URL and subscription Key in the header.